kabakadev/sneakers-project-app/README.md

 This is a single-page Sneaker Showcase application that displays a collection of sneakers.
 Users can filter sneakers by price range, view sneaker details, and add/remove sneakers from their wishlist.

-**Click on the Images to view more info about the specific sneaker!**
+**Click on the sneaker Image to view more info about the specific sneaker!**

 ## Features
 - Display a collection of sneakers in a grid layout.